Skip to main content

 • Flexible inbox management — Search, filter, categorize, move, and respond to emails without manual effort.

-• Event-driven workflows — Use inbox triggers to kick off Jobs the moment relevant emails arrive, including on shared mailboxes.
+• Event-driven workflows — Use inbox triggers to kick off Runs the moment relevant emails arrive, including on shared mailboxes.

 • Shared mailbox support — Manage team or departmental inboxes without requiring each member to connect their individual account.